timm/shortr/etc/src/docs/sym.md

 ```

 clone(i:SYM) :SYM  ->  Return a class of the same structure.
+clone(i:SYM) :SYM  ->  Return a class of the same structure.